deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 docker push grothesk/zeppelin-server-custom:0.10.0-SNAPSHOT
 ```

-### Interpreter Image
+### Building the Interpreter Image

 A corresponding Dockerfile for the interpreter image can be found in the `scripts/docker/zeppelin-interpreter` folder.
 The procedure is very similar to the one dealing with the server image considered before:
-the version number has to be set and the interpreters have to be selected according to the configuration of the server.
+the version has to be set and you have to choose which interpreters should be supported.

-For an example configuration with support for JDBC, Markdown, Python and Cassandra the interpreter's Dockerfile should contain the following lines:
+For example, if you want to provide support for JDBC, Markdown, Python and Cassandra the interpreter's Dockerfile should contain the following lines:

 ```dockerfile
 # Decide: